Crusoe Kurddal

 Crusoe Kurddal (1960/1961 - 2020) was an Aboriginal Australian artist known for his Mimih and Yawkyawk sculptures, and acting roles.

 Biography

-Crusoe Kurddal is an artist, dancer, singer and actor who lives and works in Maningrida, an aboriginal community in central Arnhem Land of the Northern Territory of Australia.
+Crusoe Kurddal was an artist, dancer, singer, and actor who lived and worked in Maningrida, an aboriginal community in central Arnhem Land of the Northern Territory of Australia.
 Kurddal's work is known for its inclusion of Mimih figures, and he inherited the right to paint these figures from his late father, Crusoe Kuningbal.
 Mimih are tall, slender spirits that live in the plateau of Arnhem Land.
-Kurddal's brother, Owen Yalandja, also inherited the rights to paint Mimih figures, and the two brothers continue to make sculptures of Mimih figures in the vein of their late father's artwork.
-Presently, Kurddal has been making sculptures of Yawkyawk figures for ceremonial purpose and also sale.
+Kurddal's brother, Owen Yalandja, also inherited the rights to paint Mimih figures, and the two brothers made sculptures of Mimih figures in the vein of their late father's artwork plus sculptures of Yawkyawk figures for ceremonial purpose and for sale.
 Along with working as a visual artist, Kurddal was also an actor, and he starred in the 2006 film Ten Canoes as Ridjimiraril.